farski/awholenother.com/_posts/2025-07-27-getting-started-svg-sizing.md

 ## Two steps, two choices

 We’ve now talked about choices that you get to make when working with SVGs that determine what shows up on a display for some SVG.
 That is, besides what to actually draw on the canvas.
-It's helpful to think in terms of two disconnected, but related operations: decide _what_ to draw onto the infinite canvas, then decide _how_ a part of that canvas gets turned into pixels.
+It’s helpful to think in terms of two disconnected, but related operations: decide _what_ to draw onto the infinite canvas, then decide _how_ a part of that canvas gets turned into pixels.

 This post is not about that first step (drawing).